anjulameegalla/LNT/the-3n+1-problem.md

-## The Collatz Conjecture
+## The 3n + 1 Problem

+<img src="res/collatz-meme.png" height=360px>

-### What is it
+### What is "Collatz Conjecture"

 The [Collatz Conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture), also known as the "3n + 1 problem" is a mathematical enigma that has remained unsolved for over 80 years, which is named after the mathematician [Lothar Collatz](https://en.wikipedia.org/wiki/Lothar_Collatz), who introduced the idea in 1937.
 It states that if you take any positive integer and repeatedly apply the following rules, you will eventually reach the number 1.

-<img src="res/collatz-meme.png" height=360px>

 The rules are as follows: